-Traditionally most members of learning teams have been those that operated in roles of a classroom facilitator, trainer (a word I despise!), elearning consultant and a whole host more.
+Traditionally most members of learning teams have been those that operated in roles of a classroom facilitator, trainer (a word I despise!), eLearning (another word I despise and is incredibly outdated) consultant and a whole host more.

-Most commonly if you said to someone you work in L&D, they would generally consider you to be delivering some form of classroom experience which generally involves reading from a script and not a hell of a lot of innovation to the rigid corporate led structure.
+Usually, if you said to someone you work in L&D, they would generally consider you to be delivering some form of classroom experience which involves reading from a script and traumatising people with endless PowerPoint slides.

 Although this was the norm, times have most certainly changed.

-Fast forward to now and the digital disruption has flipped the world and L&D on it’s head.
+Fast forward to now where the digital evolution continues to flip the world and L&D on it’s head.

 Obviously times have changed.
 I’m not saying that the skills and experience of facilitators or trainers aren’t useful, because they still very much are, yet we also need more, much more in addition to this.

 Today L&D teams are more than just classroom facilitators, we are enablers, partners and guides in a world of change.
 We need to be at the forefront of navigating our people through the changing world by providing the tools, resources and philosophies that will enable them to be setup for success in this world.

 We need to be leaders in areas of critical thinking, communicating, collaborating, creativity.